Greenwich House Pottery

 GHP’s primary focus is education in the ceramic arts.
 Adult classes provide instruction on making pottery, sculpture, mold making, surface treatments, and history.

 To complement these programs, the Pottery hosts lectures and demonstrations throughout the year.
 GHP supports the arts community and individual artists through its public exhibitions and residency program.
 The Jane Hartsook Gallery provides a venue for contemporary ceramic artists.
 Today it is the only non-profit venue in New York City devoted exclusively to exhibiting contemporary ceramics.

-The Resident Artist and Summer Intern Programs have been developed to assist artists at various stages of their careers with the development of functional, sculptural, or mixed-media ceramic work and to help them develop a working knowledge of community-based art centers.
+The Resident and Fellowship Program and the Summer Intern Program have been developed to assist artists at various stages of their careers with the development of functional, sculptural, or mixed-media ceramic work and to help them develop a working knowledge of community-based art centers.

-• Information about the studio and its activities will be listed in Pottery Notes, posted on the Message Center and on this website, and will be read during class by your instructor.
+• Information about the studio and its activities will be listed in Pottery Notes, posted on the Message Center and on the website, and will be read during class by your instructor.

 • Follow us on Facebook, Instagram and Twitter to stay current on our studio and activities.